Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{Results on QE and Generation Tasks.} Table~\ref{tab:main_qe} and Table~\ref{tab:main_gen} show the performance of different methods on QE and generation tasks, respectively.
+Tables~\ref{tab:main_qe} and~\ref{tab:main_gen} present the performance of various methods on QE and generation tasks, respectively.

-For QE tasks, BSL also outperforms BBT and BBTv2 on all three target tasks.
-On average, BSL surpasses BBT by 2.8 points and BBTv2 by 2.5 points.
-We also use the same subspace for the three target tasks.
+For QE tasks, our proposed BSL also outperforms BBT and BBTv2 on all three target tasks.
+On average, BSL outperforms BBT (mixed) by 2.8 points, BBT (multi) by 6.3 points, BBTv2 (mixed) by 2.5 points, and BBTv2 (multi) by 4.9 points.
+We also utilize the same subspace for the three target tasks.

 For the generation task, our proposed BSL outperforms the two black-box baseline methods when using three different evaluation metrics.
-BSL improves BBT by 10.7 points and BBTv2 by 8.7 points when using BLEU~\cite{papineni2002bleu} as the evaluation metric.
+BSL outperforms BBT (mixed) by 10.7 points, BBT (multi) by 10.3 points, BBTv2 (mixed) by 8.7 points, and BBTv2 (multi) by 7.2 points when using BLEU~\cite{papineni2002bleu} as the evaluation metric.

-As we use different backbone LLMs for different types of tasks, the results indicate that our BSL is versatile across both tasks and LLMs.
+As we employ different backbone LLMs for different types of tasks, the results suggest that our BSL is versatile across both tasks and LLMs.